 Step 1: Soak the clothes in hot water with powdered Oxi-Clean, preferably for a couple of hours.
 This really seems to break up and loosen the Aquaphor.

 Step 2: Wash in hot water on “heavy cycle” with detergent AND anti-grease cleaner.
-I have had good luck with Stanley’s Original Degreaser, but I currently use Dawn dishwashing detergent most of the time.
+I have had good luck with Stanley Original Degreaser and Dawn dishwashing detergent.
 I also do a medium-sized load but run it as a full load.

 Step 3: Be amazed at the grease.